sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 $ [x:M] N $ is called a product, and $ * $ is the universe of all types, but is not a type itself.
 For an explanation of why, see the [Bonus section](#bonus).
+Note that the universe symbol is not to be confused with the kleene star, and all instances of $ * $ throughout this blog post refer to the universe of all types.
 *Contexts* (denoted by $ \Gamma, \Delta $) are products over $*$ and have the form $[x_1:M_1] ... [x_n:M_n] *$.
 The inference system defines two judgements: